Interpretable Role-Based Clustering in Multi-Layer Financial Networks: Introduction

 In this paper, we contribute to the broader objective of identifying functional roles for financial institutions through an analysis of their positions across money market segments, allowing us to uncover cross-market intermediation structures that emerge only when the markets are studied together.
 The approach used in this paper is best understood as \textit{model-free} in the sense that it does not require a prespecified structure (core-periphery or otherwise).
 Instead, we use explainable node embeddings based on egonet features, i.e., localized substructures around each institution, allowing for the clustering of financial institutions by their functional position in the network.
 The result is that natural roles emerge via an interpretation of the embedding of clustered nodes.

 We illustrate our approach using the ECB's Money Market Statistical Reporting (MMSR) dataset, which provides transaction-level data on secured and unsecured money market activity among euro-area institutions.
-Focusing on a network of the 100 largest banks in each segment, we construct a clustering of institutions into six distinct groups, characterized by: (i) connectivity (systemic importance); (ii) funding balance (lending vs. borrowing); (iii) segment balance (segment specialization vs. cross-segment activity); and (iv) counterparty access (direct vs. indirect counterparty reach).
+Focusing on a network of largest banks in each segment, we construct a clustering of institutions into six distinct groups, characterized by: (i) connectivity (systemic importance); (ii) funding balance (lending vs. borrowing); (iii) segment balance (segment specialization vs. cross-segment activity); and (iv) counterparty access (direct vs. indirect counterparty reach).
 This clustering reveals institutions that act as intermediaries within or across markets, even if they are not highly connected in any single layer.
 The clear interpretability of these clusters in terms of functional roles makes the results directly useful for central banks and supervisors in understanding how liquidity and risk can transmit both within and across different segments of the money market.

 The remainder of the paper is structured as follows.
-Section 2 introduces a general framework for graph clustering, allowing for well-known connectivity-based clustering of nodes in communities, and role-based clustering as used in this paper.
+Section~\ref{sec:clust} introduces a general framework for graph clustering, allowing for well-known connectivity-based clustering of nodes in communities, and role-based clustering as used in this paper.
 Through a detailed step-by-step approach, we explain how clustering can be performed by: (1) identifying what defines proximity between nodes within graphs, (2) specifying the objectives for grouping proximate nodes into an optimal number of clusters, and (3) discussing various algorithms available to optimize these objectives.
-Section 3 outlines our methodology for interpretable role-based clustering in multi-layer financial networks.
-Section 4 presents the numerical example using MMSR data, and Section 5 concludes.
+Section~\ref{sec:rol_mul_fin} outlines our methodology for interpretable role-based clustering in multi-layer financial networks, while also presenting a numerical example using MMSR data, and Section~\ref{sec:conc} concludes with a discussion.